Zenless Zone Zero: Setting and characters

 Despite falling into the "futuristic" category, Zenless Zone Zero adopts a retro and analog aesthetic, which is explained by the notion that modern technology is susceptible to corruption from overexposure to Ether.
-Characters operate flip-phones or mobile phones reminiscent of models from the 2000s and 2010s.
-The two main protagonists reside in a video store (known as Random Play), where New Eridu citizens can rent VHS tapes.
-CRT television sets reminiscent of those from the early 1980s to the 1990s are commonly seen throughout the game.
-There are also references to 1990s media as well as grunge or street-style designs present throughout New Eridu.
+Characters operate flip phones or mobile phones reminiscent of models from the 2000s and 2010s.
+The video store, known as Random Play, rents VHS tapes to the citizens of New Eridu.
+CRT television sets are commonly seen throughout the game, and amusement arcades serve as a primary form of entertainment.
+While the outside world is largely unseen and implied to be heavily destroyed, producer Zhenyu Li has stated that New Eridu was designed to be lively and buzzing rather than depressing.